 It would be a while before Malmö regained its footing.
 That began in the 19th century with the opening of the Kockums shipyard when it became one of the world’s largest.
 The Southern Main Line was built in the next two decades, enabling Malmö to become a center of major manufacturers in the textile and mechanical industries.
 It became one of the earliest industrialized towns in Scandinavia with a rapidly growing population.

 Post-Industrialism brought hardships to Malmö

 Malmö struggled to adapt to post-industrialism.
 The dissolution of the Swedish-Norwegian Union occurred during a turbulent period between (1905-1914).
-But in 1914, The Three Kings Meeting (Norway, Denmark, and Sweden) were held in Malmö.
+But in 1914, The Three Kings Meeting (Norway, Denmark, and Sweden) was held in Malmö.
 The Scandinavian Kings reached an internal understanding and a common line about remaining neutral in the ongoing World War as long as Scandinavian rights were respected.
 This commenced an offensive and defensive alliance to protect Sweden, Norway, and Denmark from all aggressions.

 Unemployment in the city was the highest in Sweden, and as a result, the population diminished to 100,000.
 The city ran into some disrepair.
 The Swedish financial crisis of the 1990s pushed it into deeper trouble.

 But then came the bridge